Ericsson/codechecker/docs/README.md

 - *Step 2*: `CodeChecker analyze` uses the previously created JSON Compilation Database to perform an analysis on the project, outputting analysis results in a machine-readable (plist) format.
-- *Step 3*: in this step you can do multiple things:
+- *Step 3*: In this step, you can do multiple things:
     - Parse and pretty-print the summary and results from analysis result files (`CodeChecker parse`).
     - Store the results to a running CodeChecker server (`CodeChecker store`).